Pricing is one of the most important activities for retailers.

 Consider, for example, the dynamic pricing battle between Amazon and Best Buy, which were both selling a GE microwave oven.

-Sellers on Amazon.com Inc. changed its price nine times in one day, with the price fluctuating between $744.46 and $871.49, according to data compiled by consumer-price research firm Decide Inc. for The Wall Street Journal.
-Best Buy Inc. responded by lifting its online price on the oven to $899.99 from $809.99 after the Amazon prices rose, then lowering it again after Amazon prices for the oven dropped.
+According to the WSJ, sellers on Amazon changed the price nine times in one day, with the price fluctuating between $744.46 and $871.49.
+Best Buy responded by lifting its price on the oven to $899.99 from $809.99, then lowering it again after Amazon prices for the oven dropped.

 So how does dynamic pricing work?
 Retailers typically use algorithms or dynamic pricing platforms that automatically factor in trends and crunch the numbers to determine the best prices to serve up on a website.
 In some cases, shopper behavior also becomes a factor, and customers see prices based on their likelihood to convert.